-15.1 In general hearing procedure cases the hearing committee shall be convened either by the Academic Dean or the Dean of the Students.
-The committee shall consist of three faculty members and two students.

-15.2 The student or related students may strike a maximum of two names from each panel, before the committee is drawn from the panels.
-If related students fail to agree as to the names (if any) to be stricken, then no names shall be struck.

-15.3 In the first case of the year, the Dean shall begin with the first person remaining on each list after the student's opportunity to strike.
+- 15.1 In general hearing procedure cases the hearing committee shall be convened either by the Academic Dean or the Dean of the Students.
+The committee shall consist of three faculty members and two students. - 15.2 The student or related students may strike a maximum of two names from each panel, before the committee is drawn from the panels.
+If related students fail to agree as to the names (if any) to be stricken, then no names shall be struck. - 15.3 In the first case of the year, the Dean shall begin with the first person remaining on each list after the student's opportunity to strike.
 Thereafter, the Dean shall begin with the first person who did not serve on the previous committee who remains on the lists after the opportunity to strike.
 The Dean shall proceed alphabetically through the lists until he/she has obtained three faculty and two student panelists who are able to serve.
-These five persons shall constitute the Committee regarding its responsibilities and regarding procedure under the statute.
-The Dean shall provide the Committee with necessary staff.

-15.4 The Committee shall conduct a fair and impartial hearing.
+These five persons shall constitute the Committee.
+They shall elect the Committee Chairperson.
+The Dean shall brief the Committee regarding its responsibilities and regarding procedure under the statute.
+The Dean shall provide the Committee with necessary staff. - 15.4 The Committee shall conduct a fair and impartial hearing.